datalad-handbook/book/docs/basics/101-124-summary.rst

-(for example how annexed files need to be retrieved via ``datalad get``), but you have also seen novel aspects of a dataset -- for example that subdatasets are not automatically installed by default, how ``git annex whereis`` can help you find out where file content is stored, or how a shared dataset can be updated to reflect changes that were made to the original dataset.
+(for example how annexed files need to be retrieved via ``datalad get``), but you have also seen novel aspects of a dataset -- for example that subdatasets are not automatically installed by default, how ``git annex whereis`` can help you find out where file content might be stored, or how a shared dataset can be updated to reflect changes that were made to the original dataset.